 Therefore, men with low testosterone tend to have weaker bones, and increasing testosterone levels can also raise oestrogen levels, contributing to stronger bones.

 For most people, it takes about 3 to 6 months to fully experience the benefits of testosterone replacement therapy (TRT).
-Some improvements, like stronger bones, less body fat, and more muscle, might keep getting better for more than 6 months.
+Some improvements, like stronger bones, less body fat, and more muscle, may continue to improve for more than 6 months.

 While many men start seeing some positive changes early in their TRT treatment, many things can affect how quickly these improvements happen.

 Firstly, TRT is a journey that needs time to get right.
 Working closely with your doctor to monitor blood tests and tweak your doses as needed is essential.
 The initial dose might cause your testosterone and oestrogen levels to go up, which could mask the benefits and make it seem like your testosterone is still low.
-Sometimes, the starting dose is too low, and you must increase it to get your levels right.
+Sometimes, the starting dose is too low, and you must increase it to achieve the desired levels.
 In both cases, a blood test by a specialist doctor is critical to ensuring your dose is adjusted safely.

 Secondly, the kind of testosterone you use can change how quickly you notice changes.
 A fast-acting form like testosterone propionate might work quicker than a longer-lasting form like Nebido, which takes more time to start working because of its more extended structure.